zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 <img src="../fig/rmd-03-simulate_gen100_data-1.png" alt="plot of chunk simulate_gen100_data" width="612" />
 <p class="caption">plot of chunk simulate_gen100_data</p>
 </div>
-## A picture is worth a thousand words

 > ## Exercise 1: What does this picture tell you about resting heart rates?
 > Do the data appear to be normally distributed?
 Why does this matter?